darenm/UnoWasmSample/docs/01-GettingStarted.md

 ## Installing Emscripten

-Emscripten is used to replace a the C compiler and linker with a toolset that generates WebAssembly (WASM) instead.
+Emscripten is used to replace the C compiler and linker with a toolset that generates WebAssembly (WASM) instead.

 1. First, navigate to your repository folder.